aws-amplify/docs/docs/sdk/auth/fragments/android/federated-identities.md

 2. **Configuring Sign in with Apple as an authentication provider in your Amazon Cognito Identity Pool**

     Once you have configured your application to use Sign in with Apple, paste your app's **Bundle Identifier** into the **Apple Services ID** field of your Amazon Cognito Identity Pool.
-The Bundle Identifier can be found in the **Certificates, IDs & Profiles** section of your Apple Account page.
+The Bundle Identifier can be found in the [**Certificates, IDs & Profiles** section](https://developer.apple.com/account/resources/identifiers/list) of your Apple Developer Account.

 3. **Passing the Sign in with Apple token to AWSMobileClient via `federatedSignIn`**